 Introduction

-The long-term performance and survival of family firms strongly depend on the entrepreneurial intention (EI) of family managers (Eddleston et al., 2012; Fayolle & Liñán, 2014; Kellermanns & Eddleston, 2006; Kotlar & Sieger, 2019; Kuratko et al., 2005; Soleimanof et al., 2019) i.e., on their willingness to pursue entrepreneurial opportunities to create value for the family firm (Fini et al., 2012; Goel et al. 2018), such as startup investments, corporate venture capital, family succession planning, new product development and entry in new markets.
-Relative to non-family managers, in fact, managers who are also members of the business family are better positioned to pursue entrepreneurial opportunities that align with family firms’ goals because they have a greater understanding of the complexity of family priorities (Chrisman et al., 2014; Kano & Verbeke, 2015; Kotlar & Sieger, 2019).
-Furthermore, non-family managers have often fundamental conflicts of interest with family owners (Chua et al., 2009; Gomez-Mejia et al., 2001; Pinelli et al., 2022).
+The long-term performance and survival of family firms strongly depend on the entrepreneurial intention (EI) of family managers (Eddleston et al., 2012; Fayolle & Liñán, 2014; Kellermanns & Eddleston, 2006; Kotlar & Sieger, 2019; Kuratko et al., 2005; Soleimanof et al., 2019), i.e., on their willingness to pursue entrepreneurial opportunities to create value for the family firm (Fini et al., 2012; Goel et al. 2018), such as startup investments, corporate venture capital, family succession planning, new product development and entry into new markets.
+Relative to nonfamily managers, managers who are also members of the business family are better positioned to pursue entrepreneurial opportunities that align with family firms’ goals because they have a greater understanding of the complexity of family priorities (Chrisman et al., 2014; Kano & Verbeke, 2015; Kotlar & Sieger, 2019).
+Furthermore, nonfamily managers often have fundamental conflicts of interest with family owners (Chua et al., 2009; Gomez-Mejia et al., 2001; Pinelli et al., 2022).

 While these insights suggest that the contribution of family managers’ EI to family firms’ long-term prospects is significant, we know little about the determinants of its emergence.
-On the one hand, this is due to the limited applicability of insights from research on EI that was conducted in non-family firm contexts.
-The emergence of EI, in fact, is strongly affected by subjective norms, i.e., by the expectations of and pressures by relevant others such as family, friends and role models (Ajzen, 1991; Schlaegel & Koenig, 2014).
-Since non-family managers are not exposed to the long-term influence of the business family with the intensity that family managers are, an examination of the unique socialization processes that take place within business families is necessary to improve our understanding of the mechanisms through which family managers’ EI emerges.
+On the one hand, this is due to the limited applicability of insights from research on EI that was conducted in nonfamily firm contexts.
+The emergence of EI, in fact, is strongly affected by subjective norms, i.e., by the expectations of and pressures from relevant others such as family, friends and role models (Ajzen, 1991; Schlaegel & Koenig, 2014).
+Since nonfamily managers are not exposed to the long-term influence of the business family with the intensity that family managers are, an examination of the unique socialization processes that take place within business families is necessary to improve our understanding of the mechanisms through which family managers’ EI emerges.
 On the other hand, our knowledge is also limited by the predominant focus of past research on organization-level factors (Kotlar & Sieger, 2019; Soleimanof et al., 2019), such as ownership concentration, the CEO’s family membership, the size and age of the firm or the presence of a board of directors (Eddleston et al., 2012; Kellermans et al., 2008; Randolph et al., 2017; Stanley et al., 2019).
-As a result, also an examination of under-investigated individual-level determinants of family managers’ EI could be especially revealing.
+As a result, an examination of underinvestigated individual-level determinants of family managers’ EI could also be especially revealing.